Services

 blog-image

 Generally, FBI background checks must be apostilled by the U.S. Department of State, since they are federal documents.
 Most states can only apostille their own documents, like birth certificates or state background checks.
-In rare cases, a state may issue an apostille on a notarized copy of your FBI check (state apostille), while a federal apostille is issued on the original.
+In rare cases, a state may issue an apostille on a notarized copy of your FBI background check (state apostille), while a federal apostille is issued on the original.

 Acceptance of a state apostille depends on the destination country.
 Services like Globeia can help notarize and process state apostilles to ensure your document is valid for international use.

 To speed up the FBI background check and apostille process, planning and choosing the right service is key.
 Third-party providers, like Globeia, specialize in handling both steps in a single streamlined process.
 They help you complete the FBI application, schedule electronic fingerprints, and submit documents for apostille without needing to visit multiple offices.
 These services save time, reduce travel, and ensure forms are filled correctly to prevent delays.
-By using Gloebia’s FBI Check and Apostille Services, you can manage your entire background check and apostille workflow efficiently, directly from your home or office.
+By using Gloebia’s FBI Background Check and Apostille Services, you can manage your entire background check and apostille workflow efficiently, directly from your home or office.

 Written by :globeia-logo